wwymak/mojo-gpu-puzzles/book/src/puzzle_13/puzzle_13.md

    - Minimal barriers (only during reduction)
    - Independent processing between rows
    - No inter-block communication needed
+   - **Race condition consideration**: The current implementation may have read-write hazards during parallel reduction that could be resolved with explicit read-write phase separation

 ### Complexity Analysis:
 - Time: \\(O(\log n)\\) per row, where n is row length